Does Celsius Cause Weight Gain? Analyzing the Claims

 However, its effectiveness will ultimately depend on the user’s overall lifestyle, diet, and exercise habits, making it a supportive tool rather than a standalone solution for weight management.

-For those who enjoy Celsius drinks, the on-the-go Celsius powder packets are a convenient and cost-effective option.
+For those who enjoy Celsius drinks, the on-the-go Celsius packets are a convenient and cost-effective option.

 These packets offer the same thermogenic benefits as the canned drinks but with greater portability and a lower price per serving, making them an ideal choice for anyone incorporating Celsius into their daily routine.